 The approach we took was to identify several colour clusters from the dataset.
 We manually cropped small image patches from the flower portion of the images.
-As the value component varies depending on the illumination of the scene✱We then reshaped all the patches as a list of pixel values and filtered the value component.
+We then reshaped all the patches as a list of pixel values and filtered the value component.

 Processing new images

 To determine if flowers were present in a new image, we made the following assumptions:

 - Flowers stand in contrast with their surrounding environment: Keeping only edges would remove possible false-positives.
 We applied a Canny edge detector on the image.